raspberrypilearning/getting-started-scratch/en/step_10.md

 --- collapse ---
 ---
-title: Using the Text tool
+title: Use the Text tool
 ---

 Click on the **Fill** colour chooser and select the first colour that you want for your text: